 For each identified sub-population, housing and supportive service needs were identified through multiple stakeholder discussions and information gathering, community survey responses, and CHAS and ACS data collection and analysis.
-Housing needs include access to affordable housing choices, homelessness prevention, rapid rehousing, and modification of facilities to accommodate needs.
+Housing needs include access to affordable housing choices, homelessness prevention, rapid rehousing, housing with on-site medical and non-medical care providers, and modification of facilities to accommodate needs for those with various identified disabilities and self-care limitations.
 With regard to social services, mental health service access and treatment, substance abuse treatment facilities, family and individual counseling, and co-located social and housing services are needed.
 Financial education, credit knowledge, landlords willing to approve prospect tenants who may be experiencing temporary issues as identified, and initial housing financial assistance to access housing and overcome steep initial entry costs, are the types of areas the City can address where housing and supportive services meet.